mroghani/SimpleCompiler/README.md

 ### function calls

 First the caller put the input arguments on top of stack. and then calls the callee.
-The callee then stores the return address. then makes room for it's variables and initialize them.
+The callee then stores the return address.
 Before returning, the callee brings the stack pointer on return value.